 Defendants deny all allegations of wrongdoing, fault, liability or damage to the Plaintiffs and the Class and deny that they have engaged in any wrongdoing or violation of law or breach of duty.
 Defendants maintain that they acted in the best interests of Plan participants at all times and complied with their fiduciary obligations to the Plan and its participants.
 Among other things, Defendants contend that the Plan fiduciaries employed a robust and thorough process for selecting, monitoring, and removing Plan investment options and for monitoring Plan-related fees.

 To avoid the time and expense of further litigation, Plaintiffs and Defendants have agreed to resolve the consolidated litigation.
 The Settlement is the product of extensive negotiations between the parties, who were assisted in their negotiations by a neutral private mediator.
 The parties have taken into account the uncertainty and risks of litigation and have concluded that it is desirable to settle on the terms and conditions set forth in the Settlement Agreement.
-If the Settlement is approved by the Court, the Class will obtain the benefits of the Settlement without the further delay and uncertainty of additional litigation.
+The Settlement has been approved by the Court and, the Class will now be issued benefits of the Settlement.

-The Settlement resolves all issues regarding the Plan's investment options and fees from July 28, 2010 through such time as the Court grants final approval of the Settlement.
+The Settlement resolves all issues regarding the Plan's investment options and fees from July 28, 2010 through the final approval of the Settlement.

 You can read the full Settlement Agreement, the Court's order granting Preliminary Approval of the Settlement, the Notice, and other relevant pleadings and documents on the Important Documents page of this website.
 If you have questions, please visit the FAQs page of this website.